msharma84/Technical_Concepts/Java.md

     integerList.forEach(System.out::println);
    ```

-- How do you find the count of elements in a stream?
+- How do you find the count of elements in a stream

    ```
     List<Integer> integerList = Arrays.asList(1,2,3,4);